2011 International Court of Justice judges election: Nomination procedure

 Nominations of candidates for election to the ICJ are made by individuals who sit on the Permanent Court of Arbitration (PCA).
 For this purpose, members of the PCA act in "national groups" (i.e. all the PCA members from any individual country).
 (In the case of UN member states not represented in the PCA, the state in question may select up to four individuals to be its "national group" for the purpose of nominating candidates to the ICJ.)

 Every such "national group" may nominate up to four candidates, not more than two of whom shall be of their own nationality.
 Before making these nominations, each "national group" is recommended to consult its highest court of justice, its legal faculties and schools of law, and its national academies and national sections of international academies devoted to the study of law.

 2011 nominees

 By a communication dated 8 March 2011, the Secretary-General of the United Nations invited the "national groups" to undertake the nomination of persons as judges of the ICJ, and submit the nominations no later than 30 June 2011.

-The nominated candidates for the 2011 election are as follows:
+The nominated candidates for the 2011 election (grouped according to the informal distribution of seats among United Nations Regional Groups) were as follows: